carmelle-cat/carmelle.github.io/index.md

 ### Research Projects

+**ALLELE-SPECIFIC SPLICING EDITING FOR HUNTINGTON’S DISEASE**

+_Lareau Lab University of California, Berkeley_

+My work with the Innovative Genomics Institute here at UC Berkeley is exploring the use of single-nucleotide variations (SNVs) to anchor base editors that induce splicing changes.
+We use machine learning to evaluate splicing changes in our targets computationally.
+Using this strategy, we can target disease that are most resistant to CRISPR editing: diseases caused by repeat expansion mutations.

 **MUTUALLY EXCLUSIVE SPLICING ANALYSIS (MESA) (WINTER 2019 – SPRING 2020)**

 _Brooks Lab University of California, Santa Cruz_